Myanmar group compiles junta rights abuse dossier - RFI

 Both China and Russia have come out against sanctions, arguing they risked making the situation worse.

-And so far, the diplomatic pressure appears to be having little effect, as deaths and detentions continue every day.
+And so far, the diplomatic pressure appears to be having little effect as the deaths and detentions continue every day.

+At least three people were killed on Wednesday in the northern town of Kalay when security forces broke up a protest camp, an NLD lawmaker and an activist told AFP.

+The activist from Women For Justice in Kalay accused the military of using at least one rocket-propelled grenade on the protesters, and said the true death toll could be higher.

-The CRPH, which claims the right to speak for the country instead of the junta, said its lawyers are to meet the UN's Independent Investigative Mechanism for Myanmar on Wednesday.
+Robert Volterra, a lawyer for the CRPH -- which claims the right to speak for the country instead of the junta -- held talks with the UN's Independent Investigative Mechanism for Myanmar on Wednesday.

+Volterra said the meeting was "the start of a dialogue and further meetings are being planned for the coming days".

+A spokeswoman for the IIMM confirmed the meeting with the body's head, Nicholas Koumjian, but refused to give further details.

-"This meeting is intended to discuss the modalities of dialogue and cooperation between Myanmar (acting through CRPH) and the IIMM in relation to the atrocities committed by the military," the statement said, without giving details of when and where the meeting would take place.
+Ahead of the meeting, the CRPH said it was "intended to discuss the modalities of dialogue and cooperation between Myanmar (acting through CRPH) and the IIMM in relation to the atrocities committed by the military".

 Rights group Amnesty International last month reported that the junta was using battlefield weapons on unarmed protestors and carrying out premeditated killings orchestrated by their commanding officers.

-The growing bloodshed has prompted warnings that Myanmar could slide into broader civil conflict, particularly after 10 ethnic rebel armies came out in support of the protest movement.
+The growing bloodshed has prompted warnings that Myanmar could slide into broader civil war, particularly after 10 ethnic rebel armies came out in support of the protest movement.

 As well as breaking up protests and making arrests, the security forces have also sought to shut off news of the crisis.